tjmullicani/bits-and-bytes/about.md

 I am a Cyber Security Analyst and entrepreneur living in Huntsville, AL. I enjoy researching and prototyping technology solutions based on open source projects.
 I have obtained several IT certifications including the ISC2 CISSP, Offensive Security Certified Professional (OSCP), CompTIA Security+, Linux+ and EC-Council Certified Ethical Hacker (CEH).

-You can reach me at [LinkedIn](https://www.linkedin.com/in/timothy-mullican-oscp-cissp-63476966).
+You can reach me at <a href="https://www.linkedin.com/in/timothy-mullican-oscp-cissp-63476966" target="_blank">LinkedIn</a>.

 ## Additional Links